How to Create Simple

 When you are teaching an activity that requires more than one day of instruction, make sure you include instructions on how to transition from today's session with next week's activities.
 This kind of preparation will help get everyone involved and excited about what they will learn next week!

-There is no wrong way to teach, but there are some better ways.
 You want your students to feel engaged and enjoy themselves while learning about Christ's teachings.
 In that case, the lesson plans must be simple, fun, or memorable for a more positive experience with learning the greatest truth they'll ever know.

 I am convinced through personal experience that when you work together with a team of fellow volunteers alongside God's divine intervention, there is nothing but opportunities!
 Really - no Sunday School is immune from obstacles, but nothing seems impossible when all volunteers work together!
 And ultimately, you have been given the opportunity to set an example for others of how to walk with Jesus.

 Teaching Sunday school is more than just a warm body in the classroom.
-You are teaching children about Jesus and shaping them into Christ-followers; you are impacting their lives now and forever with your love of God, His Word, and his people.
+You are teaching children about Jesus and shaping them into Christ-followers; you are impacting their lives now and forever with your love of God, His Word, and His people.

 You will be able to see the light and hope that radiates from their faces as they understand what it means to follow Him.
 And you're kind of getting a front-row seat here.
 Enjoy it!